-For ingress CFHP multicast packets (Broadcast, Unknown unicast or Multicast-referred to as BUM traffic), the system maintains a conversation hash table per forwarding class and populates the table forwarding class hash result entry with the one of the IMPM paths.
-When a BUM packet is output by ingress CFHP, a conversation hash is performed and used along with the packets forwarding class to pick a hash table entry in order to derive the IMPM path to be used.
-Each table entry maintains a bandwidth counter that is used to monitor the aggregate traffic per IMPM path.
+For ingress CFHP multicast packets (Broadcast, Unknown unicast or Multicast-referred to as BUM traffic), the system maintains a conversation hash table per forwarding class and populates the table forwarding class hash result entry with the one of the multicast paths.
+Best-effort traffic uses the secondary paths, and expedited traffic uses the primary paths.
+When a BUM packet is output by ingress CFHP, a conversation hash is performed and used along with the packets forwarding class to pick a hash table entry in order to derive the multicast path to be used.
+Each table entry maintains a bandwidth counter that is used to monitor the aggregate traffic per multicast path.
 This can be optimized by enabling IMPM on any forwarding complex which allows the system to redistribute this traffic across the IMPM paths on all forwarding complexes to achieve a more even capacity distribution.
 Be aware that enabling IMPM will cause routed and VPLS (IGMP and PIM) snooped IP multicast groups to be managed by IMPM.